johnkary/phpunit-speedtrap/README.md

      */
     public function testLongRunningProcess()
     {
-        // Code to exercise your long-running SUT
+        // Code that takes a longer time to execute
     }
 }
 ```